avassdal/ha-geberit-aquaclean/README.md

 A Home Assistant custom component for monitoring and controlling Geberit AquaClean smart toilets via Bluetooth Low Energy (BLE).

+## ⚠️ **Important Notice**

+**This integration is currently in early development and has not been extensively tested.** Use at your own risk.
+Please report any issues through the [issue tracker](https://github.com/schmidtfx/ha-geberit-aquaclean/issues).

+**Known Limitations:**

+- Limited testing across different AquaClean models
+- BLE connection stability may vary
+- Some advanced features may not be implemented

 ## Features

 **Binary Sensors:**